alicemunsal/dohex/DoHex.md

 We can build our entire usecases with all business logic inside, using only unit tests.
 We don't need databases or external interfaces or UI.
 We can then add the infrastructure elements and other things necessary to make it a functional application.

-We can swap "Driving Adapter" which calls our application usecases, with CLI application or REST service.
-Also we can swap our "Driven Adapter" which is used by our application; with MongoDB, PostgreSQL or a Web Service.
+"Driving Adapter" calls our application usecases.
+We can swap it with CLI application or REST service.
+Also we can swap our "Driven Adapter" with MongoDB, PostgreSQL or a Web Service.

 ### Component